 August 9, 2012

 John Muir, describing how best to spend one’s day in Yosemite, once said, “Go straight to Mt.
-Hoffman…from the summit nearly all the Yosemite park is displayed like a map.”
-Mt.
-Hoffman is the geological center of Yosemite National Park marked with a survey marker.
-Today Mary Elizabeth and I ventured to the top.
+Hoffmann…from the summit nearly all the Yosemite park is displayed like a map.”
+Mount Hoffmann, marked by a survey marker, is the geological heart of Yosemite National Park.
+Today, Mary Elizabeth and I made our way to its summit.

-Wildflowers grew along the trail.
-We watched as a swarm of orange butterflies flew from flower to flower drinking the sweet nectar.
-We stopped occasionally to look back at the ever-changing view.
+Wildflowers flourished beside the trail.
+We observed a flurry of orange butterflies flitting from bloom to bloom, sipping the sweet nectar.
+Periodically, we paused to admire the ever-changing view.

-Walking through a particularly lush area, we saw several grouse who seemed apathetic to our presence in their home.
+As we walked through an especially verdant area, we encountered several grouse that appeared indifferent to our presence in their home.

-Marmots and alpine chipmunks ran about freely.
-Looking back again, we saw the sparkling blue of May Lake.
+Marmots and alpine chipmunks scurried around with abandon.
+Glancing back, we beheld the shimmering blue of May Lake.

 After lunch, we left our packs and pulled ourselves up the sloping mass of rocks.
 I thought we were doing pretty well for a couple of middle-aged women.

 Near the top, I peeked over the edge and saw an expansive view of Yosemite.
 Several unnamed lakes sat below nestled like jewels in a sea of gray granite.
-The wind came in gusts making us feel like we were going to be blown off the mountainside.
+The wind, arriving in powerful gusts, gave us the sensation that we might be swept away from the mountainside.

-We made our way off the rocks and back to May Lake.
+We scrambled down the mountain and navigated our way from the rocks back to May Lake.

 This quote from John Muir sums up our day, “If for a moment you are inclined to regard these taluses as mere draggled, chaotic dumps, climb to the top of one of them, and run down without any haggling, puttering hesitation, boldly jumping from boulder to boulder with even speed.
 You will then find your feet playing a tune, and quickly discover the music and poetry of these magnificent rock piles.”

-We were pleased with ourselves for having accomplished what we did.
-We slowly and surely climbed the mountain and found its music and poetry along the way.
+We took pride in having achieved our goals.
+Slowly and surely, we climbed the mountain and found its music and poetry along the way.

 Janet,